pglombardo/PasswordPusher/README.md

 * __Opensource:__ No blackbox code.
 Only trusted, tested and reviewed opensource code.
 * __Audit logging:__ Track and control what you've shared and see who has viewed it.
 * __Encrypted storage:__ All sensitive data is stored encrypted and is deleted once expired.
-* __Host your own:__ Database backed or ephemeral, run your instance isolated from the world.
+* __Host your own:__ Database backed or ephemeral, easily run your own instance isolated from the world.
 * __JSON API:__ Raw JSON API available for 3rd party tools or command line via `curl` or `wget`.
 * __Command line interface:__ Automate your password distribution with CLI tools or custom scripts.
-* __Internationalized:__ Included is support for 10 languages
+* __Internationalized:__ 10 language translations are bundled in.
+Easily selectable via UI or URL
 * __Unbranded delivery page:__ No logos, superfluous text or unrelated links to confuse end users.
+* __Customizable:__ Change text and default options via environment variables.
 * __Light & dark themes:__  Via CSS @media integration, the site theme follows your local preferences
-* __10 Years Old:__ Password Pusher has securely delivered many millions of passwords in it's 10 year history.
+* __10 Years Old:__ Password Pusher has securely delivered millions and millions of passwords in it's 10 year history.
-* __Honest Software:__  Opensource written by [me](https://github.com/pglombardo) with the help of some great contributors.
+* __Honest Software:__  Opensource written and maintained by [me](https://github.com/pglombardo) with the help of some great contributors.
 No organizations, corporations or evil agendas.

 Follow Password Pusher [on Twitter](https://twitter.com/pwpush), [Gettr](https://gettr.com/user/pwpush) or [on Facebook](https://www.facebook.com/pwpush) for the latest news, updates and changes.